Stuartholme School: History

 Duhig laid the foundation stone of the school building on 25 May 1919.
 At that ceremony, Duhig revealed the coincidence that Richard Wingfield Stuart was the step-brother of Reverend Mother Janet Eskine Stuart.
 Although by then deceased, Reverend Mother Stuart was aware sisters from her order had been invited to Brisbane, but not that her step-brother's property would be the site of the new convent and school.

 In February 1920 the sisters of the Sacred Heart moved into the school.
 On 1 August 1920 Stuartholme was officially opened by Apostolic Delegate Bartolomeo Cattaneo assisted by Duhig, although the building was not yet completed.
 In the first year the school was run on the verandas of the cottages.
 The nuns and pupils lived in the cottages and with five students initially enrolled.
 The number of pupils grew and between 1925 and 1940 there were 36 students attending Stuartholme.

 During World War II the school was used as the United States Army 42nd General Hospital, and the students did their studies at Canungra and Southport.

 In the 1960s and 1970s young women had stopped entering the religious life so Sacred Heart and other Catholic schools were staffed mainly by lay people.
 David Manning was the first lay principal, appointed in 1983, who served until 2003.
-Kristen Sharpe is the current principal.
+Daniel Crump is the current principal.

 In the past ten years Stuartholme has had some significant changes including a lot of re-modelling, but the Sacred Heart education has remained a part of the school curriculum.

 On 17 May 2013 the school was listed on the Brisbane Heritage Register.